2021 J. Lohr Pure Paso® Proprietary Red Wine

 Savory varietal notes of Cabernet Sauvignon are layered with the dark fruit character of Petite Sirah.
 The bouquet of cocoa powder, caramel, and anise works in harmony with the black cherry fruit signature of this wine.
 Bright and focused on the palate, with a firm and appetizing finish.

-— Brenden Wood, red winemaker & Steve Peck, director of winemaking
+— Brenden Wood, red winemaker & Steve Peck, vp, winemaking

 Paso Robles, San Luis Obispo County, California

-This Pure Paso Proprietary Red Wine highlights J. Lohr’s house-style, which is acclaimed for its dense and focused fruit signature, coupled with a soft, approachable palate.
-Best from 2023 to 2027.7 Years
+This Pure Paso Proprietary Red Wine highlights J. Lohr’s acclaimed house- style: a dense and focused fruit signature coupled with a soft, approachable palate.
+Best from 2024 to 2028.7 Years

-Aged 18 months in American and French oak cooperage.
+Aged 18 months in American and Hungarian oak cooperage

 Coopers: Heinrich, Nadalie, Trust